Bhawna-ai/Bhawna-ai/README.md

 ### ⚡ Fun Fact
 I love solving DSA problems in Java and building projects that combine **logic + creativity** 🚀
+> “Code is like humor.
+When you have to explain it, it’s bad.” – Cory House